necrifede/host-analyser/README.md

 PicoCSS is a small styles library [https://picocss.com/docs/](https://picocss.com/docs/)

+### SVG

+Used [https://www.svgrepo.com/](https://www.svgrepo.com/) to get some icons.

 ## TODO: pending task to do

 -   [x] Use environment variables.
 -   [x] Add navigation menu.
-- [ ] Add Dark mode.
+-   [x] Add Dark mode.
+    -   [ ] Fix issues with colors, check https://www.youtube.com/watch?v=S-T9XoCMwt4
 -   [ ] Use a pattern on input to verify is a valid IP.
 -   [ ] Automatic deploy on commit or merge on master.
 -   [ ] Format final results with UI.

 ## Documentation